vikingeducation/project_danebook/README.md

 - set profile pic and cover pic for profile
 - see others' timelines
 - see your own newsfeed
-- granular user authorization policies
+- mailer notifications for when a user comments on your post
 - suite of tests

 # Tour of the App

 Though you can [go here](https://lortzadanebook.herokuapp.com/) to sign up and see a working version of this app (delayed spin-up courtesy of free heroku dynos ;) ), here is an overview of the features.
+Starting with...

-Look!
-It's a timeline page for Clark "Mouth" Devereaux from the 80s classic movie _The Goonies_!
-And here he is having a comment thread about the Truffle Shuffle.
-Awww.
-So you get the drill.
+A timeline page for Clark "Mouth" Devereaux from the 80s classic movie _The Goonies_!
+And here he is having a not-so-friendly comment thread about the Truffle Shuffle.
+Jeeze you guys, it's been _decades_.
+Anyway, you get the drill.
 This app looks and acts like Facebook.

 ![Alt text](/app/assets/images/screenshots/timeline.jpg?raw=true "User Timeline Page")